MobilePayDev/MobilePay-Invoice/docs/index.md

 ### <a name="invoice_issuer"></a> Invoice issuer

 **Invoice Issuer** represents mercant company information.
-Before using **Invoices** merchant must have at least one **Invoice Issuer** which can be created via [MobilePay.dk](http://www.MobilePay.dk) or the MobilePay Business Administration portal.
+Before using **Invoices** merchant must have at least one **Invoice Issuer** which can be created via the MobilePay Business Administration portal.
 Each **Invoice Issuer** contains its own address information, account data and logo.

 To get merchant **Invoice Issuers** use `GET /api/v1/merchants/{merchantId}/invoiceissuers` method.
 Response contains an array of **Invoice Issuer** objects: